Tom Daley: Education

 In 2012, Daley finished his two-year A-level studies in mathematics, Spanish and photography.
 Daley decided not to undertake an International Baccalaureate course because of the pressures he faced in his preparation for the 2012 Olympics.
-He received an A* in his Photography A-level, and an A in his Spanish and Maths A-levels.
+He passed all GCSE and A-level exams with A or A*.

 International competitions

 2007

 In January 2007, at the age of twelve, Daley was given a special dispensation to compete at the 2007 Australian Youth Olympic Festival.
 The usual minimum age is fifteen.
-Competing with a persistent thumb injury, Daley won the silver medal with synchro-partner Callum Johnstone in the 10m synchronized-diving final.
+Competing with a persistent thumb injury, Daley won the silver medal with synchro-partner Callum Johnstone in the 10 m synchronised diving final.

+Daley, who trained at the Central Park Pool in Plymouth, was given National Lottery funding to help him in covering his training and competition expenses, and the cost of related support services.

 Later in 2007, he won the senior platform title at the Amateur Swimming Association (ASA) National Championships, the national championship for English divers.
-In 2007 he also began to compete on International Swimming Federation's (FINA) international diving circuit of Grand Prix and World Series events, twice finishing fourth in individual competition.Daley won the 2007 BBC Sports Personality of the Year Young Personality award.
+In 2007, he also began to compete on International Swimming Federation's (FINA) international diving circuit of Grand Prix and World Series events, twice finishing fourth in individual competition.
+Daley won the 2007 BBC Sports Personality of the Year Young Personality award.
 He was considered a medal prospect for the 2012 Summer Olympics in London from this time, and was one of the British Olympians being tracked through the years leading up to London 2012 by the BBC television series Olympic Dreams.